srikrishna212/generate-doc/README.md

-# Documentation App
+# Sample Documentation Application

-This project is a documentation application built using Angular and NgDoc.
-It provides a streamlined platform for generating and managing documentation for various projects.
+This project is a sample documentation application built using Angular and NgDoc.
+It demonstrates how to set up a documentation site with Angular and manage content using NgDoc.

 ## Features

-- **Dynamic Documentation**: Easily create and manage documentation pages with NgDoc.
+- **Dynamic Documentation Pages**: Easily create and manage documentation pages with NgDoc.
 - **Responsive Design**: The app is designed to be mobile-friendly and responsive.
-- **API Integration**: Integrates with external APIs for real-time data and dynamic content.
 - **Customizable**: Easily customizable to fit the needs of different projects.
+- **Integration with Angular**: Seamless integration with Angular's ecosystem.

 ## Getting Started